davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 <figure>
   <img style="width: 42.5%; height: 42.5%" src="/assets/images/2018-10-21-neural-arch.png">
-  <figcaption></figcaption>
+  <figcaption><b>TODO: descrever</b></figcaption>
 </figure>

 <!--
 Our models are designed to capture two intuitions.
 First, since names often consist of multiple tokens, reasoning jointly over tagging decisions for each to- ken is important.
 We compare two models here, (i) a bidirectional LSTM with a sequential conditional random layer above it (LSTM-CRF; §2), and (ii) a new model that constructs and labels chunks of input sentences using an algorithm inspired by transition-based parsing with states represented by stack LSTMs (S-LSTM; §3).
 Second, token-level evidence for “being a name” includes both orthographic evidence (what does the word being tagged as a name look like?) and distributional evidence (where does the word being tagged tend to occur in a corpus?).
 To capture orthographic sensitivity, we use character-based word representation model (Ling et al., 2015b) to capture distributional sensitivity, we combine these representations with distributional representations (Mikolov et al., 2013b).
 Our word representations combine both of these, and dropout training is used to encourage the model to learn to trust both sources of evidence (§4).
 -->

-Tagging decisions are not modeled independently, we model them jointly using a Conditional Random Field (CRF) [(Lafferty et al., 2001)](Lafferty et al., 2001).
+The tagging decisions are not modeled independently, and are instead modeled jointly using a CRF [(Lafferty et al., 2001)](https://repository.upenn.edu/cgi/viewcontent.cgi?article=116).
 The parameters of this model are thus the matrix of bigram compatibility scores $A$, and the parameters that give rise to the matrix $P$, namely the parameters of the bidirectional LSTM, the linear feature weights, and the word embeddings.

 ### __Embeddings__